Clickers for Learning and Teaching

 Point Value Matters: Plan your grading philosophy carefully.
 Avoid using clickers for high-stake assessment, and instead focus on the potential of formative assessment.
 We find that clickers tend to be most successful in the classroom when their use is worth no more than 5-8% of the total grade.

-Experienced instructors suggest that in addition to awarding points to correct answers, consider assigning minimal point value to incorrect answers to encourage students to participate in in-class activities.
+Experienced instructors suggest that in addition to awarding points to correct answers, consider assigning minimal point value to incorrect answers in order to encourage student participation in in-class activities.
 You may also drop one or two clicker grades for human factors or technical issues.

-Clarify Cheating: Inform students that cheating with clickers is treated the same as any other cheating, in accordance with the University’s Academic Dishonesty Policy and Student Disciplinary Regulations (Code of Conduct).
+Clarify Cheating: Inform students that cheating with clickers is treated in accordance with the University’s Academic Dishonesty Policy and Student Disciplinary Regulations (Code of Conduct).

 Strike a Balance: Avoid too few or too many clicker questions per session.
 Overusing clicker questions impairs learning momentum.
 Typically, three to five questions is an appropriate amount per session.